How to ship products from home

 If you plan to use a shipping service, you may want to create shipping labels online.
 Then you can print the labels at home, or, if you’re on the go, from your local shipping service’s brick and mortar location.
 If you’re not planning on using a shipping service, you can simply write your return and customer addresses directly on the package before dropping it off.

-Before sealing the package, consider adding a small handwritten “thank you for your purchase” note, business card or flyer for a discount on a future order.
+Before sealing the package, consider adding a small handwritten “thank you for your purchase” note, business card, or flyer for a discount on a future order.
 Once you're ready to ship, you have two options.
-If you have the capacity, or if you'd like to speak with a shipping expert in-person, drop off your packages at the post office or shipping service drop off location.
-However, if you’re crunched for time, you can schedule a pick up.
+If you have the capacity, or if you'd like to speak with a shipping expert in-person, drop off your package at one of thousands of retail locations.
+However, if you’re crunched for time, you can schedule a pickup.
 This way, you’re free to focus on other aspects of your business.
-For high-volume shipping, you can schedule a regular pick up from your business location.
-There may be fees for scheduling a pick up, though.
+For high-volume shipping, you can schedule a regular pickup from your business location.
+There may be fees for scheduling a pickup, though.

-Visit the FedEx Small Business Center for insights into managing and scaling your business, and check out our Learning Center for more tips on packaging and shipping certain items.
+Visit the FedEx Small Business Center for insights into managing and scaling your business, and check out our How-to-Hub for more tips on packaging and shipping certain items.